Chris Madden Cartoons

 An animal hat worn by an adult.

 A cartoon showing an adult wearing a hat with an animal face on it.
-These hats are currently very popular for small children.
-There is a tendency for these animal hats to be adopted by young (and not so young) adults, usually female.
+These hats were originally designed for small children, however there was a tendency for these animal hats to be adopted by young (and not so young) adults in the 2010s, usually female.

 The person is reading a sociology book that is a critique of the trend towards the infantilisation of culture.